Home & Artificial Insemination

 If you have already located your sperm donor and would like to learn how you can supplement the home insemination and pregnancy process, please see our four-step guide detailed below.

 1. Samples from donors should be collected in a sterilised specimen pot or in a soft cup/moon cup.
-Employing a disposable syringe, the semen should then be extracted and carefully injected into the receiving uterus.
+Employing a disposable syringe, the semen should then be extracted and carefully injected into the receiving vagina, as close as possible to the entrance of to the cervix.

 2. It is recommended that attempts are made whilst the female is ovulating.